 What should always be included in an editorial calendar?

-There are several core elements you must include in your editorial calendar.
-These elements are what will guide your content strategy and inform how you’ll fill out your content calendar.
+An editorial calendar typically includes several core elements, which will guide your content strategy and inform how you’ll fill out your content calendar.

 Marketing channels